DigitalState/Platform/platform/documentation/architecture/troubleshooting.md

 ### Logs

-Viewing the Symfony logs for a given microservice:
+Viewing the logs for a given microservice:

 ```
 cd app/authentication